 - Females who are able to become pregnant:

 - are breastfeeding or plan to breastfeed.
 It is not known if ISTODAX passes into your breast milk.
-You and your doctor should decide if you will receive ISTODAX or breastfeed.
-Talk to your doctor about the best way to feed your baby while you are being treated with ISTODAX.
+You and your healthcare provider should decide if you will receive ISTODAX or breastfeed.
+Talk to your healthcare provider about the best way to feed your baby while you are being treated with ISTODAX.

-Tell your doctor about all of the medicines you take, including prescription and over-thecounter medicines, vitamins, and herbal supplements and any recent changes in medications.
 Some medicines may affect how ISTODAX works, or ISTODAX may affect how other medicines work.
-Especially tell your doctor if you take or use:
+Especially tell your healthcare provider if you take or use:

 - warfarin sodium (Coumadin, Jantoven) or any other blood thinner medicine.
-Ask your doctor if you are not sure if you are taking a blood thinner.
-Your doctor may want to test your blood more often.
+Ask your healthcare provider if you are not sure if you are taking a blood thinner.
+Your healthcare provider may want to test your blood more often.

 - a medicine to treat abnormal heartbeats

 - Dexamethasone (a steroid)

 - fungal infections (antifungals)